 This post may contain affiliate links.

-This winter has been cold, blistery, never-ending, and my kids have had more snow days than I can count.
+This winter has been cold, blistery, and never-ending, and my kids have had more snow days than I can count.
 The way I see it is that I can sit around and complain about it.
 Or I can sit around and warm myself up with some copycat Olive Garden Pasta e Fagioli soup!

 There are a few things that you should note about this recipe:

 - Carrots.
 When I cook tomato-based food.
-Especially Italian food, I add about twice as many carrots as an average person does.
+Especially in Italian food, I add about twice as many carrots as an average person does.
 Carrots are a natural sweetener and reduce the acidy of tomato-based food.
 You don’t have to add as many carrots as I did, but I highly recommend it!
 You will also find carrots as the secret ingredient in my tomato soup recipe.

 - Beans.
 If you watch the video below, you will see that I didn’t add the beans until after the pressure cooker process had ended.
 I don’t like beans to be mushy in soups, so I added them later.